Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 “Yes,” describe the nature and circumstances of such use.

-Currently, except for
+Currently,

-possible reimbursement for expenses directly related to the work with the
+except for possible reimbursement for expenses directly

-church, the answer is no. They are
+related to the work with the church, the answer is no. They are all unpaid volunteers.
+However, the

-all unpaid volunteers.
-However, the church reserves the right to pay for the
+church reserves the right to pay for the services of specialists (accountants,

-appropriate.
-In addition, the
+attorneys, etc.) when necessary and appropriate.
+In addition, the standing committees,

-directors, or trustees related by blood or marriage.
+18 List any officers, directors, or trustees related by blood or marriage.

 To